zarfld/LinuxCnc_PokeysLibComp/README.md

 - [x] setting External OC and RelayOutputs - in case that "Extended IO" is available and activated (Pokeys57CNC)
 - [x] setting PinConfiguration for Limits, Home, Probe & Emergency switches based in LinuxCNC-INI configuration - not reliable
 - [x] parametrizing MaxSpeed, MaxAccelleration, ... based on LinuxCNC configuarion (mm/sec to pulses/sec conversion is being done using JOINT.*.STEPSCALE)
-- [ ] moving axis currently to uses "PositionMode"(STEPSCALE converted) with Pos-Cmd as shown in pokeys "PoKeysUsage.py" assume that Pos-Fb is to slow. (vel-cmd to change velocity will come soon)

 ## HAL-Interface